-April 2017
+September 2017

-Wildlife and Countryside Link (Link) brings together 47 environment and animal protection organisations to advocate for the conservation and protection of wildlife, countryside and the marine environment.
+Wildlife and Countryside Link (Link) brings together 46 environment and animal protection organisations to advocate for the conservation and protection of wildlife, countryside and the marine environment.
 Our members practice and advocate environmentally sensitive land management, and encourage respect for and enjoyment of natural landscapes and features, the historic and marine environment and biodiversity.
-Taken together we have the support of over eight million people in the UK and manage over 750,000 hectares of land.
+Taken together we have the support of over eight million people and manage over 750,000 hectares of land.

-This response is supported by the following five Link members:
+This response is supported by the following Link members: